lerebel103/hottop-sidecar-firmware/README.md

 So you've guessed it, there is a second heater element and a sidecar PCB that controls it.
 The working principles are rather straightforward:
 * Connect the main control signal harness through a custom PCB
-* Intercept the signals, particularly the main heater element duty cycle (it's all simple 5V logic)
+* Intercept the signals, reverse engineer them, particularly the main heater element duty cycle (it's all simple 5V logic)
-* Use a microcontroller (esp32-s3) to then control a second heater element
+* Use a microcontroller (esp32-s3-mini) to then control a second heater element
 * Use a potentiometer so the fraction of heat to the second element can be asjusted by the user (well, me) as needed
 * Drive this second heater element by using a solid state relay (SSR)
 * Apply main heater duty cycle scaled by the potentiometer fraction ot the second heater element